-The Hilo Deep Draft Harbor is located on the northeast coast of the island of Hawaii, the State’s southernmost island.
-The project was initially authorized under the River and Harbor Act of 1907, subsequent work was authorized under the River and Harbor Act of 1912 and 1925.
+Hilo Harbor is located on the northeastern side of the island of Hawai’i.
+Hilo Harbor was authorized under the River and Harbor Act of 1907.
+Subsequent work was authorized under the River and Harbor Act of 1912 and 1925.
 The local sponsor is the State of Hawai’i Department of Transportation Harbors Division.